-If you have ever idly wondered, “Would we know a Dante or a Shakespeare if we encountered him, if he were in our midst?”, Dante here gives us an answer, based on his own experience: he tells us that his outsize talents were recognized in his own day, and indeed that they were recognized when he was quite young.
+If you have ever idly wondered, as I have, “Would we know a Dante or a Shakespeare if we encountered him, if he were in our midst?”, Dante here gives us an answer, based on his own experience: he tells us that his outsize talents were recognized in his own day, and indeed that they were recognized when he was quite young.
 In this canto Dante gives us some inkling of how he was perceived as a young man by older male authority figures in his life.

-Dante’s life, which seemed to promise so well, had gone terribly wrong by the time he was writing Inferno 15.
+Dante’s life, which promised so well, had gone terribly wrong by the time he was writing Inferno 15.
 In the encounter with Brunetto, Dante is evoking a moment before his life took the tragic turn that left him stateless and dishonored.
-He is evoking a time when he was viewed as a winner in the race of life—to use the image of the race and its winners and losers that so poignantly closes Inferno 15.
+He is evoking a time when he was viewed as a winner in the race of life — to use the image of the race and its winners and losers that so poignantly closes Inferno 15.
 He is evoking a time when he was viewed as a winner, not from the consolatory perspective of fame after death, but a winner in the present, in the eyes of his contemporaries.

 There is a beautiful verse in which Brunetto tells Dante that had he lived longer he would have supported and “comforted” him in his work: “dato t’avrei a l’opera conforto” (I should have helped sustain you in your work [Inf.
 15.60]).
-This verse is a testament to the help and comfort that the historical Dante did in fact receive from this man.
+This verse is a testament to the help and comfort that the historical Dante did in fact receive from the historical Brunetto Latini.

 For those of you who are reading this commentary as students, and for those who are reading as teachers: Inferno 15 treats as precious the transaction between the student and the teacher, between the learner and the donor of learning.